GALAglobal/TAPICC-API-implementation/README.md

 ### !!!
 Please consider the swagger file as a single source of truth !!!

 ## Roadmap
-you can see issues/bugs/user stories prioritized in waffle.io [kanban board](https://waffle.io/GALAglobal/TAPICC-API-implementation)
+you can see issues/bugs/user stories prioritized in our github projects kanban board https://github.com/GALAglobal/TAPICC-API-implementation/projects/1

 ## Installation
 download this repository